mikelo/container-kubernetes-tutorials/6-k8_environment/README.md

 [TODO]

 ### 1.2.
 Deploy and run application on Red Hat OpenShift
-The *ocp-restaurant-app.yaml* file, provided in this repository, defines all the configurations needed to deploy and run the application in OpenShift cluster.
+The *restaurant-configmap.yaml*, *restaurant-secret.yaml* and *ocp-restaurant-app.yaml* files, provided in this repository define all the configurations needed to deploy and run the application in OpenShift cluster.

-Once you have authenticated to OpenShift cluster, as described in the *Red Hat OpenShift authentication* section, you can just issue the following command
+Once you have authenticated to OpenShift cluster, as described in the *Red Hat OpenShift authentication* section, you can just issue the following commands:

+**kubectl apply -f restaurant-configmap.yaml**

+The command above will create the ConfigMap that will be used by the application to externalize configuration keys.

+**kubectl apply -f restaurant-secret.yaml**

+The command above will create the Secret that externalizes sensitive information.

 **kubectl apply -f ocp-restaurant-app.yaml**

 The command above will create the Deployment and NodePort Service objects in OpenShift cluster, allowing the application to run and be accessed.

 Once the command has run successfully, open a browser and do the following:
-1. Open the console and select *demo* project
+1. Open the console and select *default* project

 ![](https://github.com/robipozzi/container-kubernetes-tutorials/blob/master/6-k8_environment/images/ocp-console.png)